 Assessment of proficiency is documented in the Practice Assessment Document by the Practice Assessor.

-The key aim of the programme is to produce a graduate Adult nurse with masters level knowledge and understanding, enabling you to achieve the proficiencies required for registration with the Nursing and Midwifery Council (NMC) through:
+The key aim of the programme is to produce a graduate adult nurse with masters level knowledge and understanding, enabling you to achieve the proficiencies required for registration with the Nursing and Midwifery Council (NMC).
+You will achieve this through:

-- Demonstrating leadership and team working skills that enable them to work effectively with families, carers and other members of the health and social care team for the safe and effective management of patient care.
+- Demonstrating leadership and team working skills that enable you to work effectively with families, carers and other members of the health and social care team.

 - Developing competence in a range of clinical skills appropriate for the care of the person across the lifespan and in a range of health and social care settings.

-- Recognising the complexity of nursing, health and social care needs of people across a range of settings, and the policy context, dynamic and complex nature of the organisations providing care.
+- Recognising the complexity of nursing, health and social care needs of people across a range of organisations and applying this knowledge to the assessment of need, planning and implementation of evidence-based, person-centred nursing care.

 The career opportunities are excellent for our graduates who will be entering a workforce with good job availability.